 Exciting news for the Greenhouse Technology Network (GTN) as the new website is launched: greenhousetechnetwork.ca offers a one-stop online hub that compiles the incredible capabilities to help grow innovation for Ontario’s greenhouse industry.

 Please help spread the word to the Ontario greenhouse industry and related technology providers.
-Interested businesses can “apply now” at greenhousetechnetwork.ca.
+Interested businesses can “apply now” at greenhousetechnetwork.ca/apply-now.
 Project intake is ongoing; all projects to be completed by March 2024.

 Industry partner intake ongoing at Research & Innovation